jstnstwrt/sqlalchemy-restaurant-database/README.md

 # sqlalchemy-restaurant-database
-This repository provides code to create a basic sqlite database of restaurant menus using sqlalchemy
+This repository provides code to create a basic sqlite database of restaurant menus using sqlalchemy follownig the fullstack tutorial on Udacity.